Skip to content

 settings.json supports the following options:

-Configuration KeyDescriptionExample
+KeyDescriptionExample

-textToImageModelModel ID used for text-to-image feature"your-image-model"
+textToImageModelModel ID used for text-to-image generation"your-image-model"

-imageToImageModelModel ID used for image-to-image feature"your-edit-model"
+imageToImageModelModel ID used for image-to-image generation"your-edit-model"

-cleanupPeriodDaysHow long to retain chat history locally based on last activity date (default: 30 days)20
+cleanupPeriodDaysHow long to locally retain chat history based on last activity date (default: 30 days)20

-envEnvironment variables applied to each session{"FOO": "bar"}
+envEnvironment variables applied to every session{"FOO": "bar"}

 includeCoAuthoredByWhether to include co-authored-by CodeBuddy attribution in git commits and pull requests (default: true)false